Top UN court says Israel's presence in occupied Palestinian territories is illegal and should end

 THE HAGUE, Netherlands — (AP) — The top U.N. court said Friday that Israel’s presence in the Palestinian occupied territories is “unlawful” and called on it to end and for settlement construction to stop immediately, issuing an unprecedented, sweeping condemnation of Israel’s rule over the lands it captured 57 years ago.

-The 15-judge panel said Israel's “abuse of its status as the occupying power" renders its “presence in the occupied Palestinian territory unlawful.”
-It says its continued presence was ”illegal” and should be ended as “rapidly as possible.”

-It said Israel must end settlement construction immediately and that existing settlements must be removed, according to the 83-page opinion read out by court President Nawaf Salam.
+The court said Israel had no right to sovereignty in the territories, was violating international laws against acquiring territory by force and was impeding Palestinians' right to self-determination.
+It said other nations were obliged not to “render aid or assistance in maintaining” Israel’s presence in the territories.
+It said Israel must end settlement construction immediately and that existing settlements must be removed, according to a summary of the more than 80-page opinion read out by court President Nawaf Salam.

-Israel, which normally considers the United Nations and international tribunals as unfair and biased, did not send a legal team to the hearings.
-But it submitted written comments, saying that the questions put to the court are prejudiced and fail to address Israeli security concerns.
-Israeli officials have said the court's intervention could undermine the peace process, which has stagnant for more than a decade.

-In response to the ruling, Israeli Prime Minister Benjamin Netanyahu said the West Bank and east Jerusalem were part of the Jewish people's historical “homeland.”

-“The Jewish people are not conquerors in their own land - not in our eternal capital Jerusalem and not in the land of our ancestors in Judea and Samaria,” he said in a post on the social media platform X. “No false decision in The Hague will distort this historical truth and likewise the legality of Israeli settlement in all the territories of our homeland cannot be contested.”
+Israel’s “abuse of its status as the occupying power” renders its “presence in the occupied Palestinian territory unlawful,” the court said, saying its presence must be ended as “rapidly as possible.”

 The court's opinion, sought by the U.N.
-General Assembly after a Palestinian request, is unlikely to effect Israel's policy.
-But its resounding breadth — including saying Israel could not claim sovereignty in the territories and was impeding Palestinians' right to self-determination — could impact international opinion.

-It came against the backdrop of Israel's devastating 10-month military assault on Gaza, which was triggered by the Hamas-led attacks in southern Israel.
-In a separate case, the International Court of Justice is considering a South African claim that Israel's campaign in Gaza amounts to genocide, a claim that Israel vehemently denies.
+General Assembly after a Palestinian request, came against the backdrop of Israel's devastating military assault on Gaza, which was triggered by the Hamas-led attacks in southern Israel on Oct.
+7. In a separate case, the International Court of Justice is considering a South African claim that Israel's campaign in Gaza amounts to genocide, a claim that Israel vehemently denies.

+The court said the General Assembly and Security Council — where staunch Israeli ally the United States holds a veto — should consider “the precise modalities” to end Israel's presence in the territories.

+Israel, which normally considers the United Nations and international tribunals as unfair and biased, didn't send a legal team to the hearings.
+Instead, it submitted written comments, saying that the questions put to the court are prejudiced and fail to address Israeli security concerns.
+Israeli officials have said the court's intervention could undermine the peace process, which has been stagnant for more than a decade.

+“The Jewish people are not conquerors in their own land — not in our eternal capital Jerusalem and not in the land of our ancestors in Judea and Samaria,” Netanyahu said in a statement issued by his office, using the biblical terms for the West Bank.
+“No false decision in The Hague will distort this historical truth and likewise the legality of Israeli settlement in all the territories of our homeland cannot be contested.”

+Speaking outside the court, Riad Malki, an adviser to Palestinian President Mahmoud Abbas, called the opinion “a watershed moment for Palestine, for justice and for international law.”

+He said other nations must now “uphold the clear obligations" outlined by the court.
+"No actions of any kind ... to support Israel’s illegal occupation.”

 Israel captured the West Bank, east Jerusalem and Gaza Strip in the 1967 Mideast war.
 The Palestinians seek all three areas for an independent state.

-Israel considers the West Bank to be disputed territory, whose future should be decided in negotiations, while it has moved population there in settlements to solidify its hold.
-It has annexed east Jerusalem in a move that is not internationally recognized, while it withdrew from Gaza in 2005 but maintained a blockade of the territory after Hamas took power in 2007.
+Israel considers the West Bank to be disputed territory, whose future should be decided in negotiations, while it has moved populations there in settlements to solidify its hold.
+It has annexed east Jerusalem in a move that isn't internationally recognized, while it withdrew from Gaza in 2005 but maintained a blockade of the territory after Hamas took power in 2007.
 The international community generally considers all three areas to be occupied territory.

-The Palestinians presented arguments in February along with 49 other nations and three international organizations.
+The court’s decision strikes at the heart of the ambiguity of Israel’s administration of the territories.
+Israel hasn't annexed the West Bank — though settler groups have pressed it to do so — but it calls it part of its homeland and has effectively treated it as an extension of the nation.
+Along with the settlements, it has appropriated large swaths of the territory as “state lands.”
+At the same time, Netanyahu’s government has repeatedly rejected the creation of any Palestinian state.
+Abbas’ Palestinian Authority has been restricted to control over divided enclaves scattered around the West Bank.

-Erwin van Veen, a senior research fellow at the Clingendael think tank in The Hague, said that if the court rules that Israel’s policies in the West Bank and east Jerusalem breach international law, it would “isolate Israel further internationally, at least from a legal point of view.”
+Erwin van Veen, a senior research fellow at the Clingendael think tank in The Hague, said before the decision that a ruling that Israel’s policies breach international law would “isolate Israel further internationally, at least from a legal point of view.”

-He said such a ruling would “worsen the case for occupation.
-It removes any kind of legal, political, philosophical underpinning of the Israeli expansion project.”

-It would also strengthen the hand of “those who seek to advocate against it” — such as the grassroots Palestinian-led movement advocating boycotts, divestment and sanctions against Israel.

 Israel has built well over 100 settlements, according to the anti-settlement monitoring group Peace Now.
 The West Bank settler population has grown by more than 15% in the past five years to more than 500,000 Israelis, according to a pro-settler group.